In the 1980s, a serial killer was on the loose in Los Angeles — but his methods baffled authorities.

 Even more inexplicably, the man — who the media dubbed the Night Stalker — left some victims alive, seemingly at random.
 From April 1984 to August 1985, he killed at least 14 people.

 Eventually, police identified the Night Stalker as 25-year-old drifter Richard Muñoz Ramirez.
-His name and face were soon revealed in the media.
-He was captured in Arizona in August 1985, when a crowd of people held him — and beat him up — until police arrived.
+He was captured in Arizona in August 1985.